scao53/shiyacao.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm Shiya Cao, an Assistant Professor of Statistical and Data Sciences at Smith College.
 I created the Disability Inclusion Analytics Lab (DIAL) in Fall 2022, to advance my research in disability inclusion and broader social inclusion topics using quantitative and qualitative methods.
-My lab engages Smith College undergraduates in these research topics and helps them pay attention to human, social, and emotional elements of statistics and data science.
+My lab engages Smith College undergraduates in these research topics and helps them pay attention to human, social, and emotional elements of data science.
 If you're interested in a research collaboration or joining my lab, please [email me](mailto:scao53@smith.edu).

 I've published multiple papers in high-ranking peer-reviewed journals and conferences including *Work: A Journal of Prevention, Assessment & Rehabilitation*, *Behavior & Information Technology*, and *the Hawaii International Conference on System Sciences* as well as a book chapter titled *The Chains that Bind: Gender, Disability, Race, and IT Accommodations*.